mohammadeusuf/LearningJournal/Learning Journal Week 7.md

 Throughout the week, I gained a deeper understanding of PHP fundamentals, including variable declaration, data types, control structures, and functions.
 Practical exercises helped strengthen my understanding of PHP concepts, and I applied this knowledge to modify website elements and add dynamic functionality.
 I created a very basic blank site and added php codes to change their dynamics and add features.
 I gained experience in structuring web projects by organizing reusable components such as headers and footers using PHP includes.
 Found that it was easy to do this in a local server using separate files for each functions.
 In WordPress development, I explored advanced theme customization techniques, such as integrating custom PHP code to extend website functionality.
-Additionally, my research on AWS Lightsail provided valuable insights into its features, such aseasy server setup, scalability, and cost-effectiveness, making it a great option for hosting and deploying our site.
+Additionally, my research on AWS Lightsail provided valuable insights into its features, such as easy server setup, scalability, and cost-effectiveness, making it a great option for hosting and deploying our site.

 Career/Employability/Learning Insights:
 My ability to construct dynamic and interactive web applications has improved as a result of improving my PHP knowledge and using them in practical tasks.
 Developing websites with PHP has also strengthened my problem-solving abilities and equipped me to take